matter-labs/zksync/docs/protocol.md

 L1 blockchain assumptions:

 - L1 protocol is secure.
-- L1 is eventually censorship-resistant: a sufficiently highly priced L1 tx will be mined in a block within finite time.
+- L1 is eventually censorship-resistant: a sufficiently highly priced L1 tx will be mined in a block within a finite time.
 - Owners have access to the full L1 archive (can at any time retrieve all block bodies of the L1 chain).

 Operational assumptions:

-- Rollup key is controlled by the owner and not compromised at all times.
+The rollup key is controlled by the owner and not compromised at all times.

 ### Protocol invariant claims

 - [ ] 1.
-Continuous ownership: assets deposited in rollup are immediately under control of the specified, unique owner.
+Continuous ownership: assets deposited in rollup are immediately under the control of the specified, unique owner.

 - [ ] 2.
-Control: assets in rollup can not be transferred (change owner), change in value, disappear or be moved out of rollup, unless the owner initiates a corresponding action.
+Control: assets in rollup can not be transferred (change owner), change in value, disappear, or be moved out of rollup, unless the owner initiates a corresponding action.

 - [ ] 3.
 Eventual retrievability: assets in rollup controlled by an owner can eventually be withdrawn to the L1 address